 The bulk of real-time interfaces are performed via HTTP(S) between the client user and the application tier (via the web tier).
 However there are a small number of interfaces supported directly into the application server tier itself.
 This real-time interface service, internally referred to as the FAD server, offers both secure and non-secure protocols and implements a proprietary SOAP-wrapped XML over TCP/IP interface through which external systems can access GSW services directly.
 It is used by WAS, LAO Retail and GSS only.
 However, the WAS application connects via the web server, at which point the request is routed to the interface.

 In addition to the above services which support real-time operations, there are some batch operations that are performed at scheduled times via TNG.
 These include report and document generation and the import and export of transactional data files between other external systems.
 The batch layer of GSW consists of Unix shell scripts, the execution of which is controlled and monitored by the TNG system.
 There are a limited number of ad-hoc batch jobs that can be initiated during the working day but scripts are predominantly end-of-day or end-of-month.

+Generation of electronic documents (such as PDF reports) are handed over to a leveraged instance of HP Exstream (which provides the standard GMF solution for document generation to multiple applications, not just GSW).
+The documents are generated and returned to GSW via Tumbleweed SFTP.
+GSW then distributes them accordingly, via email or further SFTP transfers to branch servers.

 Following the creation of these reports, documents and transaction files, the Tumbleweed file transfer service is employed to co-ordinate the transfer of the files to the relevant destination systems.
 In the case of inbound files to GSW, Tumbleweed is also employed.
 File transfer is based around the SFTP protocol.
 This replaces previous uses of 3rd party products such as XCOM and Connect Direct, although Reflections remains in place.
 File transfer is again controlled and monitored via shell scripts and TNG.